mert-yassi/MAGNET/MAGNET_m4/README.md

 ## 2. Building MAGNET_m4

-From the Zephyr directory within the NCS workspace, build the application for the nRF52840 development kit:
+Copy **MAGNET_m4** folder inside the Zephyr directory of your nRF Connect SDK (NCS) workspace.
+Once moved, the path to the project should look like this: ``ncs/v3.1.1/zephyr/MAGNET_m4``.
+Then, navigate to the Zephyr directory and build the application for the nRF52840 development kit:

 ```
 cd ncs/v3.1.1/zephyr